 When he was called by the Shu kingdom that was trying to restore Han heritage, he was already in the halfway to an immortal domain.
 But he decided to answer the call.

-This clip demonstrates an application process for access to a higher power, and approach is still used by Chinese Daoists today.
+This video clip demonstrates an application process for a higher power, and the ritual is still used by Chinese Daoists today.

-In the process, the main applicant Zhuge Liang, donning a robe embroidered with symbols of tai chi and Eight Trigrams and holding a seven star Dragon Spring sword, walked along an invisible path of the Polar Constellations in the guid of Daoist melody.
+During the process, the applicant Zhuge Liang, donning a robe embroidered with symbols of tai chi and Eight Trigrams and holding a seven star Dragon Spring sword, walked along an invisible path of the Polar Constellations in the guide of Daoist melody.

 Tribute to Enemy Soldiers Died in the Battle

 Zhuge Liang, the top advisor from Shu Kingdom, played by Yu Kuizhi.

 The mission was a great success and Cao Cao’s super fleet was destroyed in fire at the Red Cliffs.

 This decisive battle transited China from a chaotic post-Han period into Three Kingdom Era.

 But Zhuge Liang’s heart was in pain.
 Despite the allied force had defeated the most powerful naval force under the heaven of the time, the massive loss of lives in Cao Cao’s army broke so many families — the parents who lost their son, the wives who lost their husband and the children who lost their father.